siemens/simatic-ai-launcher/README.md

 <!--- Copyright 2020 Siemens AG -->
 <!--- SPDX-License-Identifier: MIT -->
-# Overview
+# Toolbox for SIMATIC AI Launcher

 ## Content

-This project focuses on the code examples referenced in SIMATIC AI Portfolio.
-An automotive engineer can create and train effective neural networks which can be used in the SIMATIC AI ecosystem by following the instructions on the Getting Started pages of the AI Portfolio.
-For further information please read our [SIMATIC AI Portfolio portal](https://support.industry.siemens.com/cs/dl-media/109780569/AI_Portfolio/start.html?lang=en).
-The project also contains some configuration file for each example to build a tested environment where the ipython notebooks can be executed.
+This project focuses on the code examples referenced in SIMATIC AI Launcher.
+An automotive engineer can create and train effective neural networks that can be used in the SIMATIC AI setup by following the instructions on the Getting Started pages of the SIMATIC AI Launcher.
+For a detailed explanation of the example notebooks, and further information please visit our [portal](https://support.industry.siemens.com/cs/ww/en/view/109780569).
+This project also contains configuration files to build isolated python environments, containing all the necessary packages to execute the ipython notebooks.

 ## Folder structure:
 - **ai-examples**:
-Main folder for exploratory python scripts on SIMATIC AI Portfolio
+Main folder for exploratory python scripts on SIMATIC AI Launcher
   - ***.ipynb files**: IPython notebook files containing AI application examples.
 They are designed to run in JupyterLab.
   - ***.py files**: python files containing utility functions and methods, classes, programs.
 They are designed to run from command line or ipython notebooks.
 - **datasets**: